jaimohite/Defect-Detectionusing-YOLO5/README.md

 3. Create folder train_data
-  then Ceate folders images and labels in train_data then create two folders in images: train and val add traing and validation images in that folder
+  then Create folders images and labels in train_data then create two folders in images: train and val add traing and validation images in that folder